What is the Function of Transformer?

 • Transmission Efficiency: High voltage is used to transmit electrical energy over long distances because it reduces the current, thereby minimizing energy losses due to resistance in the transmission lines.

 • Safety and Compatibility: Electrical devices and appliances require specific voltage levels to operate safely.
-By stepping down high voltage to lower, safer levels, transformers ensure that the electrical energy is compatible with end-use devices.
+By stepping down high voltage to lower, safer levels, they ensure that the electrical energy is compatible with end-use devices.

 How Does a Transformer Achieve Voltage Transformation?